Hoyby/NTNU-TDT4117-InfoRet/README.md

 </br>

-> For long queries, the Jelinek-Mercer smoothing performs better than
-> the Dirichlet smoothing.
+For long queries, the Jelinek-Mercer smoothing performs better than the Dirichlet smoothing.

-> For short queries, the Dirichlet smoothing performs better than the
+For short queries, the Dirichlet smoothing performs better than the Jelinek-Mercer smoothing
-> Jelinek-Mercer smoothing

 </br></br></br>

 # Retrieval Evaluation <a name="c2"></a>

 User satisfaction can only be measured by relevance to an information need, not by relevance to queries

-## **Evaluation of Answer Sets**

 ### **Precision & Recall**